-The noise emission is measured at four points on a radius 1 m outside the robots maximum working range at 1.5m above the robot base level while the manipulator follow a defined cycle according to VDMA 24608, at max performance and payload.
+The noise emission is measured at four points on a radius 1 m outside the robots maximum working range and at 1.5 m above the robot base level, while the manipulator follows a defined cycle according to VDMA 24608, at max performance and payload.

-The noise emission from a robot system, actual application, depends on programmed path, payload, cycle time, mounting position, environment etc.
+The noise emission from a robot, in an actual application, depends on the programmed path, payload, cycle time, mounting position, environment, etc.